 Published By Janet Gershen-Siegel at January 1st, 2018

 Crowdfunding has become all the rage and it’s not surprising.
 It’s (generally) free money which you do not have to repay.
 And you can get these funds without needing to give up any ownership or control over your small business.
-Additionally it can help you to determine the popularity of an idea or a prototype or invention.
+Additionally it can help you determine the popularity of an idea or a prototype or invention.
 Because there is no sense in continuing if there is no interest in your design.
 Still, a lot of entrepreneurs can use crowdfunding to start a business.

 You will need to make a lot of choices before you even launch a startup crowdfunding campaign.

 Your very first decision should be: just how much do I need to crowdfund?
 If you need $1 million, you are going to need to crowdfund more than that.
 Why?
 Because that is how crowdfunding platforms make their money– they take a percentage of any money you can raise.
 Thus, you will need to take that into consideration.
 Crowdfunding percent charges vary from 4% to 10%.

 Another decision has to do with how successful you think your campaign will be.
 If you are extremely confident that you will be 100% funded at the end of your campaign, then traditional funding is for you.
 If you are not sure, then try Indiegogo’s flexible funding.

 With flexible funding, you, the campaign runner, can keep your donations even if your campaign falls short.
 However, for this benefit, you will have to pay a higher fee to Indiegogo.
 Other crowdfunding platforms like Kickstarter don’t offer this option.

 Yes, you will have to offer perks to your donors.
 Perks can take many forms– buttons, tees, bookmarks – every one of those are possible tangible perks.
 Consider a perk format which can sync with your business.
 If you sell homemade jam, then perhaps create a unique flavor just for the campaign and offer bigger and bigger-sized jars depending on donation amount.